Tuesday, 23 July 2024

 Part six of a series of reviews and notes on the scenarios I ran for my Delta Green group.
 Project Anthropocene (shotgun contest 2016, Ethan Cordray) turned into a four or five-session BEAST of a game, and ended the first season of my Delta Green campaign.

-Of course I couldn't just run this shotgun scenario as-written; I mixed in a link to the Karotechia's original Antarctic operation in the '40s and replaced the ice spirits with a shoggoth in a box.
+Of course I couldn't just run this shotgun scenario as-written; I added a relic WWII sub into the iceberg and replaced the ice spirits in the original scenario with a shoggoth in a box.

 Surprisingly, only one character died outright.
-One other had his own body killed (long live the Exchange Personalities ritual) to celebrate his new body - that of Australian billionaire Mike Rydger!
-Two other agents only escaped the capsizing iceberg and rampaging shoggoth by means of a ghoul tunnel into the Dreamlands.
+Another character swapped bodies (long live the Exchange Personalities ritual) with Australian billionaire Mike Rydger and decided to go enjoy a well-earned vacation.
+Somewhere with no creepy-crawlies.
+Two other agents only escaped the capsizing iceberg and rampaging shoggoth by means of an escape tunnel into the Dreamlands.

 The Sailing Vessel Anthropocene - styrofoam, a drybrush of cyan/blue and then a second drybrush of white on top.
 Wooden tooth picks and red paper for sails and barracks; black marker for the routes across the iceberg.
-Project Anthropocene does a great job sketching the place, but unveiling this piece of handicraft at the table really hammered home to my players how far up a creek they were.
+The Project Anthropocene scenario does a great job giving enough detail to flesh out the place.
+But unveiling this piece of handicraft at the table really hammered home to my players how far up a creek they were.
+"Oh hell this thing is going to capsize on us."
+(It did.)

 TEASER ON OPERATION MAP